denistsoi/franklinchen.github.io/source/_posts/2013-03-16-18-miles-in-vibram-fivefingers-training-for-the-pittsburgh-marathon.markdown

 ## Conclusion

 I ran about 16 miles of the 18-mile route, as planned, but got lost, which I did not plan.
 I learned some lessons.
 In the future, I am zipping my jacket pockets, and I am also studying the printed map thoroughly before starting one of these runs.
 My super-sore feet have me worried about running the marathon in Vibram FiveFingers, so I will investigate alternatives.
 I'm still waiting for my order this week of [Luna Sandals](http://lunasandals.com/) to come in.

+Again, I'm thankful that Steel City Road Runners made it possible for me to do such a long run without feeling completely alone, and not having to haul all the water and fuel I needed during and after the run.
+Ten years ago when I was marathon training, I did carry along everything I needed, but it really is much nicer to simulate actual race conditions.

+I am grateful that when I was done and called home, Abby baked a pizza for us to share when I got back.
+Fuel!
+Abby has been understanding and supportive during my training for the Pittsburgh Marathon.
+She thinks it's a crazy thing to do, and it is, but I want to do it this once again while I have the opportunity.